Accelerated Programs – Financial Aid

 A student starts the withdrawal process with their Program Director.
 This can either be done in person or over the phone.
 The withdrawal date is the date on which the student starts the withdrawal process or the date that the student otherwise provides notification to Mount Mercy of his or her intent to withdraw.
 However, if Mount Mercy can document an academically related activity different than the date the student officially withdrew, that date may be used.

 If a student leaves school and fails to follow the withdrawal process or fails all of their courses, it is assumed the student withdrew at the midpoint of the period of enrollment unless academically related activity can be documented past the 60% point.
-The Student Financial Services Office is responsible for the calculation of the amount of Title IV funds a student has earned at the point of withdrawal.
-The software provided by the Department of Education is used and review of this software is available upon request from the Student Financial Services Office.
+The Financial Aid Office is responsible for the calculation of the amount of Title IV funds a student has earned at the point of withdrawal.
+The software provided by the Department of Education is used and review of this software is available upon request from the Financial Aid Office.